 Ms. Dove's poetry has earned her fellowships from the National Endowment for the Arts (1978 and 1989), the Guggenheim Foundation (1983-84) and the National Humanities Center (1988-89), among others.
 She was granted a Portia Pittman Fellowship from the National Endowment for the Humanities as writer-in-residence at Tuskegee Institute in 1982, was chosen by Robert Penn Warren — then the first U.S. Poet Laureate — for the 1986 Lavan Younger Poet Award from the Academy of American Poets, received the 1987 General Electric Foundation Award, the 1988 Ohio Governor's Award in the Arts, "Literary Lion" medals from the New York Public Library in 1990 and 1996 as well as its "Library Lion" medal in 2000, and 25 honorary doctorates — from Miami University, Knox College, Tuskegee University, University of Miami, Washington University, Case Western Reserve University, The University of Akron, Arizona State University, Boston College, Dartmouth College, Spelman College, The University of Pennsylvania, The University of North Carolina at Chapel Hill, The University of Notre Dame, Northeastern University, Columbia University, SUNY Brockport, Washington & Lee University, Howard University, the Pratt Institute, Skidmore College, Duke University, Emerson College, Emory University and Yale University.

 In 1993 Ms. Dove was named one of ten "Outstanding Women of the Year" by Glamour magazine, and the NAACP honored her with its Great American Artist Award, followed in 1994 by the Folger Shakespeare Library's Renaissance Forum Award for Leadership in the Literary Arts, the Golden Plate Award from the American Academy of Achievement and the Carl Sandburg Award from the International Platform Association.
 She also received the 1996 Heinz Award in the Arts and Humanities, then one of the largest cash prizes in the world, and President Bill Clinton presented her with the 1996 Charles Frankel Prize / National Humanities Medal, the U.S. Government's highest honor for writers and scholars.
 Among her more recent distinctions are the 1997 Sara Lee Frontrunner Award, the 1997 Barnes and Noble Writers for Writers Award, the 1998 Levinson Prize from Poetry Magazine, the 1999 John Frederick Nims Translation Award (together with Fred Viebahn), also from Poetry, a nomination for the Year 2000 National Book Critics Circle Award for On the Bus With Rosa Parks, which was listed as one of "25 Books to Remember from 1999" by the New York Public Library, the 2001 Duke Ellington Lifetime Achievement Award in the Literary Arts from the Ellington Fund in Washington, D.C., the 2003 Emily Couric Leadership Award from the Women's Leadership Forum in Charlottesville, VA, and the 2006 Common Wealth Award of Distinguished Service from PNC Bank in Wilmington, Delaware (together with Anderson Cooper, John Glenn, Mike Nichols and Queen Noor of Jordan), Yale University's Chubb Fellowship in 2007, and the 2008 Lifetime Achievement Award from the Library of Virginia.
-In 2009 she received the Fulbright Lifetime Achievement Medal and the Premio Capri (the international prize of the Italian "island of poetry").
+In 2009 she received the Fulbright Lifetime Achievement Medal and the Premio Capri (the international prize of the Italian "island of poetry"), followed by the Hurston/Wright Legacy Award in 2010, the 2014 Carole Weinstein Prize and the 2016 Stone Award for Lifetime Achievement.
 President Barack Obama honored her with the 2011 National Medal of Arts; she is the ninth and youngest poet upon whom this highest U.S. government honor in the creative arts has been bestowed, and the only one with both the National Humanities Medal and the National Medal of Arts.
 (Except for Rita Dove, only novelists Eudora Welty, John Updike, and Philip Roth have been awarded both medals.)
 The Furious Flower Poetry Center at James Madison University dedicated its third decade-defining conference on contemporary African-American poetry to Ms. Dove in September 2014.
 In 2015, she became the tenth recipient of China’s 10th Poetry & People International Prize for Poetry as the first English language poet and second foreign woman in the award’s history.
+Also in 2015 she gave the U.K. Poetry Society's prestigious annual lecture in Birmingham, London, Liverpool, Newcastle and Edinburgh.

 Ms. Dove has read her poetry at the Clinton White House's first state dinner (in 1993) as well as, more recently in 2011, in the Obama White House, and she has been featured on CNN, on NBC's Today Show, in a 1994 Bill Moyer's Journal prime time special on PBS dedicated to her and her work and, in 2012, on Mr. Moyers' new public television program, Moyers & Company.
 On PBS, she appeared on the Charlie Rose Show, Dennis Wholey's This is America, and on the McNeil-Lehrer Newshour (in an interview with Charleyne Hunter-Goult); more recently, in 2011, Jeffrey Brown interviewed and portrayed her on the PBS Newshour.
 She produced, in collaboration with the Library of Virginia, Shine Up Your Words: A Morning with Rita Dove, a nationally televised one hour television show with elementary school children about poetry, narrated an NPR program on Billie Holiday and the three part PBS documentary on Southern literature, Tell About the South, filmed a segment with Big Bird for Sesame Street, and appeared repeatedly on Garrison Keillor's public radio program A Prairie Home Companion.